greghull/sundown-guile/README.md

 Install
 -------
+The source for the Sundown shared library and the Sundown-guile package are both contained in this reposity.
+The only external dependency is Guile itself.

 Use the included Makefile to perform a site installation.
+You may need to specify the location of your Guile header files.

 By default, the shared lib will be installed in `/use/local/lib`.
 Edit the Makefile to change this.